July 18, 2016 in Strategy by

 Use Social Media if you have the time

-If you have a solution that is new to your market place, and have the time, you should do Social Media marketing.
-To do this you’ll need to:
+If you have a solution that is new to your marketplace, and have the time, you should do Social Media marketing.
+To do this, you’ll need to:

 2. Develop a following of relevant people.
 Without followers, nobody will hear you.
 You don’t just want anybody to follow you.
 You want potential customers to follow you.

 3. Encourage engagement with those people.
 Don’t just talk about your company or your services.
 Provide something valuable to people in your target industry.
-Let them know you care about their succes.
+Let them know you care about their success.
 Don’t overlook the value of giving things for free- whether knowledge or tools to help them.

 As you can tell, this will take time.